Skip to content

 The Independent Path

-Going independent means you’re your own boss in every sense.
+Going independent means you are your own boss in every sense.
 You register directly with platforms, handle all technical and business matters, keep your full platform payout, and make every decision yourself.

 Important Distinction

-Note that “independent” doesn’t mean avoiding platforms altogether.
+Being independent does not mean avoiding platforms altogether.
 You still broadcast on sites like Chaturbate, Streamate, or others.
-The difference is whether there’s an agency between you and the platform.
+The difference is whether there is an agency between you and the platform.

 Platform fee structures remain similar either way.
-The question is whether you add an agency layer that takes additional commission but provides services.
+The question is whether you add an agency layer that takes additional commission but provides services in return.

 Working with an Agency: Pros and Cons